GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 ### Version 3.0.0

-Version 3.0 of DEA Waterbodies uses the same underlying polygon set as DEA Waterbodies version 2.
+DEA Waterbodies 3.0.0 uses the same underlying polygon set as v2.0.0 but contains several improvements.
 Improvements include additional supporting data for the most recent observations available through web mapping services (WMS) and DEA Maps, more metadata availability, and pipeline improvements.

-The update from version 2 to version 3.0 of the DEA Waterbodies product and service was created through a collaboration between Geoscience Australia, the National Aerial Firefighting Centre, Natural Hazards Research Australia, and FrontierSI to make the product more useful in hazard applications.
+The update from version 2.0.0 to version 3.0.0 of the DEA Waterbodies product and service was created through a collaboration between Geoscience Australia, the National Aerial Firefighting Centre, Natural Hazards Research Australia, and FrontierSI to make the product more useful in hazard applications.

-#### Key differences

-DEA Waterbodies version 3.0 key improvements include:
+#### Additional supporting data

-* New supporting data has been added to DEA Maps and web services for the most recent relevant observation.
+New supporting data has been added to DEA Maps and web services for the most recent relevant observation.
+This data includes the following.
-* This supporting data includes:

 * The last date any water was observed.
 * The most recent date that the satellite passed over the waterbody.
 * The date when attributes were updated.
 * The date that polygons of waterbody boundaries were created.
 * The dataset metadata link.

-* Specifications of supporting data are now [available](./?tab=details#data-specification-tables).
-* Data will be uploaded as soon as it is received and processed.
-There is an approximate two-week latency in processing of the satellite imagery to an Analysis Ready Data (ARD) standard, from which the water information is then produced.
+Specifications of supporting data are now [available](./?tab=details#data-specification-tables).
+Data will be uploaded as soon as it is received and processed.
+There is an approximate 2-week latency in processing of the satellite imagery to an Analysis Ready Data (ARD) standard, from which the water information is then produced.

+#### Polygon named with 'v3'

+DEA Waterbodies 3.0.0 polygon names are the same as those in v2.0.0 but the version number at the end of the name has changed from ‘v2’ to ‘v3’.
+For instance, Kati Thanda-Lake Eyre has been renamed from `r4ctum36x_v2`to `r4ctum36x_v3`.

+#### Other changes

 * There have been additions to the shapefile specification to support data delivery.
 Data specification tables have been [added](./?tab=details#data-specification-tables).
-* Our pipeline has been upgraded to a more reliable production environment.
+* Our production pipeline has been upgraded for enhanced reliability.

-#### Version 2 decommissioning
+#### Decommissioning the previous version

-DEA Waterbodies version 2 will be decommissioned in coming months after a period of DEA Waterbodies version 3.0 testing.
-Users will be notified before we decommission version 2.
+DEA Waterbodies 2.0.0 will be decommissioned in the coming months after thoroughly testing the new version.
+Users will be notified before we decommission v2.0.0.

-#### Polygon names

-DEA Waterbodies version 3.0 polygon names remain the same as DEA Waterbodies version 2 with the version number at the end of the geohash updated.
-For example, in v2, Kati Thanda was `r4ctum36x_v2`.
-In v3.0 Kati Thanda is `r4ctum36x_v3`.

 ### [Version 2.0.0](/data/old-version/dea-waterbodies-landsat-2.0.0/)

-Version 2 of DEA Waterbodies represents a reprocessing of DEA Waterbodies version 1 on [DEA Collection 3 Water Observations](/data/product/dea-water-observations-landsat), as well as a few incremental improvements.
+DEA Waterbodies 2.0.0 represents a reprocessing of DEA Waterbodies version 1 on [DEA Collection 3 Water Observations](/data/product/dea-water-observations-landsat), as well as a few incremental improvements.

 #### Key differences